 Gentoo is a free operating system based on either Linux or FreeBSD that can be automatically optimized and customized for just about any application or need.

-Of course, Gentoo is more than just the software it provides.
-It is a community built around a distribution which is driven by more than 300 developers and thousands of users.
-The distribution project provides the means for the users to enjoy Gentoo: documentation, infrastructure, release engineering, software porting, quality assurance, security followup, hardening and more.
+Of course, Gentoo is more than just software.
+It is also a community around the distribution.
+Gentoo benefits from around 250 developers and thousands of users, many of which are experts in their fields.
+The distribution project provides the means for the users to enjoy Gentoo: documentation, infrastructure, release engineering, software porting, quality assurance, security followup, hardening, and more.

-To advise on and help with Gentoo's global development, a 7-member council is elected on a yearly basis which decides on global issues, policies and advancements in the Gentoo project.
+To advise and help Gentoo's global development, a 7-member council is elected on a yearly basis which decides on global issues, policies, and advancements in the Gentoo project.

-When you want to install a package, you type emerge packagename, at which point Portage automatically builds a custom version of the package to your exact specifications, optimizing it for your hardware and ensuring that the optional features in the package that you want are enabled—and those you don't want aren't.
+To install a package, type emerge package, at which point Portage automatically builds a custom version of the package to your exact specifications, optimizing it for your hardware and ensuring that the optional features in the package that you want are enabled—and those you don't want aren't.

 Portage also keeps your system up-to-date:

-Typing one command (emerge -uD world) will ensure that all the packages that you want on your system are updated automatically.
+Typing one command (emerge -uD @world) will ensure that all the packages on the system are updated automatically.